Takahashi-Riki/pdf_seihon_data_kun/README.md

 # PDF-SEIHON-DATA-KUN - Open Source making a bookbinding data from PDF files

-PDF-SEIHON-DATA-KUN(PDF製本データくん) is an application to make a bookbinding data from PDF data you have.
+PDF-SEIHON-DATA-KUN(PDF製本データくん) is an application making a bookbinding data from PDF data you have.

 If you are an office worker, you may want to combine PDF data to create bookbinding data.